Home | News | Client Stories

 In 1987, damages of £850,000 were awarded in the case of Cook v Engelhard Industries and Others.
 This case was handled by Thompsons partner, Steve Allen, and surpassed the previous highest known award of £675,000 in a personal injury case.

-The level of compensation awards has grown with time and, more recently, Thompsons secured £3.4 million damages in a case for Christine Leung, one of the highest ever awards.
+The level of compensation awards has grown with time and, in 1994, Thompsons secured £3.4 million damages in a case for Christine Leung, the highest ever award in a personal injury case at that time.

 Thompsons are proud to have assisted those who have suffered personal injury in recovering compensation for their losses, and continue to campaign for an increase in the levels of damages for personal injuries.
 Injured parties should be compensated for past and future losses, together with the pain and suffering endured and Thompsons have been instrumental in ensuring this: